QueenBeeSC/swarm.city-Terminal/README.md

 > ## Restore a backup file

-From a previously deleted SWT wallet that was created, backed up with IPFS, and deleted from the this device through the Terminal.

-enter IPFS-hash > restore
+From a previously deleted SWT wallet that was created, backed up with IPFS, and deleted from the this device through the Terminal: enter IPFS-hash > restore

 <br>